taocpp/PEGTL/doc/Extra-Reference.md

 void visit_nested( const Exception&, Visitor&& );
 ```

-The following convenience functions call `visit_nested()` produce a flattened vector derived from the nested exceptions.
+The following convenience functions call `visit_nested()` and produce a flattened vector derived from the nested exceptions.
 The `flatten_type()` and `flatten_base()` functions return type sliced copies of the exceptions; `flatten_what()` calls `what()` on the `std::exception`s and returns a vector of strings.

 ```c++